vgeswar/fabzero/md-files/laser-cutter.md

 ***Laser Cutter***

-*In this lab we have Epilog-Fusion M2 Lacer cutter.The Fusion M2 is a dual-source laser system that allows users to perform both metal marking applications and CO2 laser applications from the same system, in the same job.*
+*In this lab we have Epilog-Fusion M2 Laser cutter.The Fusion M2 is a dual-source laser system that allows users to perform both metal marking applications and CO2 laser applications from the same system, in the same job.*

 ![laser](/img/laserm2.jpg)